Esri/storymap-journal/README.md

 ## FAQ

-### What checks should are perform before publishing a Journal?
+### What should I check before publishing a Journal?
 We recommend that you perform the following checks before sharing your Journal with your audience:
- - Check that allyour Journal content is shared with your audience (webmaps, medias, ...).
+ - Check that all your Journal's content is shared with your audience (webmaps, medias, ...).
 Typically you can use another computer than the one you have used to build your story to make sure everything is loading properly.
 Alternatively [this article](http://browsers.about.com/od/faq/tp/Incognito-Browsing.htm) will show you how to configure your browser for an incognito session or you can just sign-out from ArcGIS Online and any service that you have used to host your Journal's resources.
  - Try the application on different browsers, screen resolutions and mobile devices.
 You can [emulate mobile  devices](http://mobiletest.me/) inside your desktop browser.

 ### What are the supported browsers?